top of page

 Our CBT-led virtual Parent Groups support parents of children under 12 who are struggling with anxiety or anger.
 These small, friendly groups are delivered virtually, so you can join from the comfort of home.
 They bring together families who truly understand, offering a safe space to share experiences while learning evidence-based strategies from Cognitive Behavioural Therapy.
 You’ll leave with practical tools and the confidence to help your child manage big emotions.

-Guided self-help for 13-17 year olds
+Individual therapy for 13-17 year olds

-Small groups.
+Personalised support.
 Safe space.
 Skills for life

 Training for schools